apmcleod/voice-splitting/README.md

    by Java.
 There is currently no way to solve this issue besides looking for new MIDI files.

-If the results you are getting seem very low, try using the `-T` flag if running from the command line, or unchecking the `Use Channel` box if using the GUI.
+If the results you are getting seem very low, try using the `-T` flag if running from the command line, or unchecking the `Use Channel` box (and then reloading the file) if using the GUI.
 Some MIDI files divide notes into voices by track while others do it by channel.
 MIDI files created by this software does both.

 ## Contact
 Please let me know if you are interested in using my work.
 If you run into any problems installing it,